-Fusarium head bight (FHB) remains the major disease that threatens wheat production and industry in the Northern Central Plains of the US, particularly in North Dakota (ND) where the hard red spring wheat (HRSW) is leading crop is the State and US.
+Scab or Fusarium head bight (FHB) remains the major threat for wheat production and industry in the Northern Central Plains of the US in general, and in North Dakota (ND) in particular where the hard red spring wheat (HRSW) is leading crop in the State and US.
 The disease is complex and causes significant reduction in grain yield and impacts negatively the wheat quality.
-In ND, FHB disease had tremendous implications, particularly on HRSW producers; end-users; and export market.
-At NDSU, the HRSW wheat breeding program is addressing this problem by the development of elite and adapted genotypes/lines/cultivars and breeding populations that incorporate diverse genetic resistance with desired agronomic and quality traits.
-The strategy used is based on pyramiding several types of genetic resistance to FHB from diverse sources into adapted cultivars using classical breeding methods and appropriate novel technologies such as selected molecular markers.
+In the past two decades, FHB disease had tremendous implications on wheat on ND HRSW producers; end-users; and export market.
+The NDSU HRSW wheat breeding program is addressing this problem by the development of elite and adapted genotypes/ lines/cultivars and breeding populations that incorporate diverse genetic resistance with desired agronomic and quality traits.
+The strategy used is based on incorporating genes of resistance into elite germplasm and pyramiding several types of genetic resistance to the disease from diverse sources using classical breeding methods and appropriate novel technologies such as selected molecular markers.
 Based on our accomplishments and impact (Listed in this and previous reports), we strongly believe that genetic resistance provides a strategic long-term, economically, and environmentally sound solution to this problem.
-During the 2010-2011 growing cycle, our efforts have continued to develop elite HRSW germplasm and cultivars that are adapted to ND in particular, and spring wheat region, in general.
+In 2011-2012 growing cycle, our efforts have continued to develop elite HRSW germplasm and cultivars that are adapted to ND in particular, and spring wheat region, in general.
 Significant accomplishments have been achieved and are listed in this report.